Angelina-km/My-Projects/README.md

 Hello!
-Below is a few projects Im working on, this repository will be updated as more projects are completed.
+Here's a few projects Im working on, this repository will be updated as more projects are completed.